githubuniverseworkshops/data-with-copilot/workshop/README.md

 ⏳ **~3min**

+- If your `verify_ratings_to_int` check is already "OK", then Copilot may have already fixed this issue for you.
+If not, continue with the following steps.
 - Select the `convert_ratings_to_int()` function and open inline chat (Ctrl-i / Cmd-i)
 - Use the `/explain` slash command to ask GitHub Copilot why this function might not be working correctly
 - Identify the problem and implement the fix